 The Hunters by James Salter

 Fiction.
 Captain Cleve Connell, newly assigned to an F-86 Sabre squadron in Korea, is an accomplished World War II re-tread with a reputation for deadliness.
 But past glory doesn’t help him as he struggles to cope with Pell, an ambitious, mouthy, unscrupulous junior pilot who’s every bit as skillful and deadly as Cleve in the air, and a commanding officer who’s all too willing to bend the rules to rack up squadron kills.
 Memorable depiction of the early days of jet-on-jet combat and the men who made it happen.
 Harper & Brothers, 1956.

 Modern Fighting Aircraft, Volume 4: F-4 by Doug Richardson and Mike Spick

 Non-Fiction.
-One of the best references on the McDonnell Douglas F-4 Phantom available.
+One of the single best references on the McDonnell Douglas F-4 Phantom ever published.
 Abundant color photos, schematics, and detailed history of the development, unique components, and deployment of the Phantom in its many variations.
 If you want only one Phantom reference book, this is it.
 Salamander Books, 1984.

 Flight of Passage by Rinker Buck

 Non-Fiction.
 In 1966, two teenage brothers restored a dilapidated Piper Cub to pristine condition — and flew it across the country.
 They overcome multiple obstacles along the way, including lack of money, bad weather, hostile strangers, and their own domineering father, with more than a little help from “Hank the Stearman man.”
 Hilarious and touching, a vivid depiction of light plane aviation.
 Hyperion Press, 1997.